 The entire inspection process takes no more than a few hours depending on the size of your home and how many risk areas you have on your property.

 How do you find a good termite inspector?

-Be sure to carefully read the reviews and compare several different companies and pricing structures before making your final choice.
+Websites like Angie's List and HomeAdvisor are great places to find termite companies in your area.
+Be sure to carefully read the reviews and compare different companies and their pricing structures before making your final choice.

 Unfortunately, termite treatment costs are significantly more expensive than simply checking for them in the first place.

 Repairs of extensive termite damage can cost you upwards of $3,000.
 According to HomeAdvisor, the current average for whole-home fumigation is $1,000-4,000.

 You might have to tear out and rebuild an entire deck, replace important structural beams in your home, or throw out expensive furniture.

 If you're able to catch an infestation early through pest inspection, localized treatments may be possible and cost far less.
 The average localized termite treatment costs $565, ranging $220-911.
 In most cases, termite treatment companies charge about $10-20 per linear foot.

 As part of the homebuying process, you may encounter these termite-related phrases.
 Here's a quick overview of what they mean.

 - Termite inspection contingency: It is recommended that buyers in areas with a high probability of termite infestation include this in their offer.
 It notes that the seller will be responsible for treatment and repair if termite issues are found during the inspection process.